gsk-panda/Panovision/AZURE_OIDC_SETUP.md

 - Check the App Registration exists in Azure Portal

 ### Redirect URI mismatch
-- Ensure the redirect URI in Azure AD matches exactly: `https://panovision.officeours.com`
+- Ensure the redirect URI in Azure AD matches exactly: `https://panovision.example.com` (replace with your actual server URL)
 - Check for trailing slashes or protocol mismatches

 ### "AADSTS50011" error